franzenjb/CommMob-Volunteer-Applicants/readme.md

 - ❌ Uploading files without geocoding
 - ❌ Uploading files without `_geocodio` suffix
 - ❌ Leaving multiple header rows in the file

+---

+## Overview
+This repository manages volunteer and applicant data for CommMob, with automated processing to maintain ArcGIS feature layers.

+## Master Files
+The core files that must maintain consistent structure for ArcGIS integration:

+- **`Applicants 2025.csv`** - Master applicants file
+- **`Volunteer 2025.csv`** - Master volunteers file

+**Critical Requirements:**
+- These files must always have the exact same names
+- Column headers and structure must remain consistent
+- Used to overwrite ArcGIS feature layers

+## Data Processing Workflow

+### Input Files
+New data comes in these formats:
+- **Raw NEIA files** (examples in repository):
+  - `NEIA Applicants 9 25.csv`
+  - `NEIA Volunteers 9 25.csv`
+- **Post-geocode files** (processed with geocoding service):
+  - `NEIA Applicants 9 25_geocodio.csv`
+  - `NEIA Volunteers 9 25_geocodio.csv`

+### Preprocessing Summary
+**See the critical preprocessing steps at the top of this README before using the application.**

 ### Common Data Issues with NEIA Files
 - **Multiple header rows** (8-9 rows before actual data) - **MUST BE REMOVED FIRST**